 - “Ray” is referred for weight loss in order to be ready for a heart transplant.
-He loses 100 pounds, and in the course of the weight loss process, his cardiac enzymes return to normal and he is no longer in need of a transplant.
+He loses 100 pounds, and in the course of the weight loss process, his cardiac enzymes return to normal.
+Now, he no longer needs that transplant.

 - Countless diabetics and prediabetics have been able to stave off treatment with medication by tweaking both diet and lifestyle.
-There are so many “dietary” bullets and lifestyle strategies that these patients can use which are both effective and tolerated by the client.
-Why go the route of medication if you can tweak your diet and physical activity to lower your blood sugar level?
+There are so many “dietary” bullets and lifestyle strategies that these patients can use which are effective and well tolerated.
+Why take medication if you can tweak your diet and physical activity to lower your blood sugar level?

 - Want to lower your blood pressure?
 Did you know that most of your sodium intake is from the restaurant and carry out food you consume?
-A dietitian can help you curb your sodium intake by making suggestions on how to limit sodium while dining out or suggest alternative eating strategies to eating out which are easy to implement and healthier for you.
+A dietitian can help you cut your sodium intake by making simple suggestions for alternative food options.
 Did you know your potassium intake can drastically affect your blood pressure?
-A dietitian can help you with your potassium intake as well!
+A dietitian can help you to increase your potassium intake as well!

 - And your cholesterol?
 If you are concerned about heart disease, there are so many dietary manipulations that can be suggested to lessen your odds of death from heart disease.
-Dare I say, I have had numerous clients basically save themselves with the proper diet and lifestyle recommendations that began in my office.
+Numerous clients have saved themselves with the proper diet and lifestyle recommendations that began in my office.

 It’s a good feeling helping people with dietary and lifestyle “prescriptions”.
 While in some cases it is tougher to follow through on a dietitian’s suggestions than taking a traditional drug prescription, for those that can work with a dietitian, the benefits are boundless.
 You might even look and feel better, as well as be healthier!